strimzi/proposals/056-zk-kraft-migration.md

 From this state it's still possible to not move forward with the migration.
 The user can delete the `KafkaNodePool` custom resource containing the definition of the KRaft controllers and remove the `strimzi.io/kraft-migration` annotation from the `Kafka` custom resource.
-The FSM moves back to the `NoMigration` state (or null) actually exiting from the migration process and the operator removes the `strimzi.io/kraft-migration-state` annotation from the `Kafka` custom resource.
+The FSM moves back to the `NoMigration` state (or null) actually exiting from the migration process and the operator upgrades `Kafka.status.migrationState` field accordingly.
 There is nothing to do with the brokers which are still configured to work with the ZooKeeper ensemble only.

 #### Phase 2: Enabling the migration on the brokers